 Equipment & Uniforms:

 Ultimate is a very low-cost sport in that it only requires a frisbee and a pair of standard soccer cleats.
 Practice discs will be provided by the team.
 We will have team uniforms that include shorts and both light and dark jerseys.
-We are looking into potential donors for uniforms, but students may be responsible for purchasing their own.

 How to Sign Up for the Team